Sirens (2025 TV series): Release

-The series premiered on May 22, 2025, on Netflix.
+The series premiered on May 22, 2025.

 Reception

-Audience viewership

-For the week of May 19, 2025, Sirens ranked first on Nielsen's U.S. streaming charts for both original programming and the overall Top 10.
-The series recorded approximately 1.4 billion minutes viewed during that period.

 Critical response

-Sirens received generally favorable reviews from critics.
-On the review aggregator website Rotten Tomatoes, 77% of 64 critic reviews were positive, with an average rating not specified.
-The site's critical consensus reads, "Sirens sings a tune tried and true thanks to laudable performances by Julianne Moore, Meghann Fahy, and Milly Alcock."
-On Metacritic, which assigns a weighted average score, the series holds a rating of 66 out of 100 based on 30 reviews, indicating "generally favorable reviews".
+The review aggregator website Rotten Tomatoes reported a 77% approval rating based on 64 critic reviews.
+The website's critics consensus reads, "Sirens sings a tune tried and true thanks to laudable performances by Julianne Moore, Meghann Fahy, and Milly Alcock."
+Metacritic, which uses a weighted average, gave a score of 66 out of 100 based on 30 critics, indicating "generally favorable" reviews.

-Ben Travers of IndieWire awarded the series an A−, praising the lead performances and noting that Moore "finds just the right pitch for Michaela—believable and mystical, easy to stereotype yet hard to pin down."
-Lucy Mangan of The Guardian gave the series a five-star rating, calling it "an endlessly entertaining study in class and family", describing it as "a witty, star-packed treat that zips through five tight episodes."
-Roxana Hadadi of Vulture highlighted the complex dynamic between the sisters, writing that "prickly performances from Fahy and Alcock give the series an alluring and distinguishing jolt."
-John Anderson of The Wall Street Journal remarked, "In Sirens, money simply provides the means to be the monster you are."
+Ben Travers of IndieWire gave the series an A− and said, "The top trio of stars all turn in fine performances, led by Moore finding just the right pitch for Michaela—believable and mystical, easy to stereotype yet hard to pin down.
+Reviewing the series for The Guardian, Lucy Mangan gave a rating of 5/5 and said "[t]his endlessly entertaining study in class and family is a witty, star-packed treat that zips through five tight episodes."
+Roxana Hadadi of Vulture wrote, "The show's appeal lies in its complicated depiction of bickering and bruising sisters, with prickly performances from Meghann Fahy and Milly Alcock giving the series an alluring and distinguishing jolt."
+John Anderson of The Wall Street Journal commented, "In Sirens, money simply provides the means to be the monster you are."

+Viewership

+For the week of May 19, Sirens was number 1 on the Nielsen U.S. ranking of streaming originals and the Overall Top 10, with about 1.4 billion minutes viewed for the series.